 Which would be styled to look like this:

 So, you see that the h2 tag is the more prominent of the two in terms of design, yet you’re still giving more search-engine weight to the target keyword, "Minneapolis SEO."

 Whether you want users to purchase a product, request a service or fill out a form, both SEOs and UXers should be concerned with creating the easiest path to purchase possible.
 This means developing content with a singular intent and linking from that page to more conversion friendly-pages as you go along.

-For example, you could build a high-traffic blog post, based around the keyword “SEO Best Practices.”
+For example, you could build a high-traffic blog post, based around the keyword “SEO Copywriting Guide.”
 The user enters the website via a search engine, landing on this page, and consumes the article.
 Within the article, you’ve placed internal links to places in your website, specifically a CTA at the bottom, leading to your SEO Services page.
 The user clicks into this page, is enticed by your service offerings, and then clicks a contact button which gets them to fill out a form.
 You’ve successfully captured a lead using both keyword targeting and smart web design.